Nematic and smectic stripe phases and stripe-SkX transformations

-Magnetic skyrmions, topologically non-trivial spin textures characterized by skyrmion number $Q=\frac{1}{4\rm{\pi}}\int \mathbf{m}\cdot(\partial_x \mathbf{m} \times \partial_y\mathbf{m}){\rm d}x{\rm d}y$, provide a fertile ground for studying fundamental physics such as the topological Hall effect that is a phenomenon about how non-collinear spins in skyrmion crystals (SkXs) affect electron transport \cite{roadmap,the1,the2}.
+Magnetic skyrmions, topologically non-trivial spin textures characterized by skyrmion number $Q=\frac{1}{4\rm{\pi}}\int \mathbf{m}\cdot(\partial_x \mathbf{m} \times \partial_y\mathbf{m})\,{\rm d}x{\rm d}y$, provide a fertile ground for studying fundamental physics such as the topological Hall effect that is a phenomenon about how non-collinear spins in skyrmion crystals (SkXs) affect electron transport \cite{roadmap,the1, the2}.
 Here $\mathbf{m}$ is the unit vector of the magnetization.
-Skyrmions were observed in systems involving Dzyaloshinskii–Moriya interaction (DMI) \cite{Yu2010,Muhlbauer2009,Heinze,Romming2013,Onose} or geometric frustration \cite{Okubo,Leonov}.
-One of the recent progress in skyrmion physics is the inclusion of irregular stripe skyrmions and maze skyrmions in the skyrmion zoo that was believed to have only three families, namely Bloch skyrmions, hedgehog skyrmions, and anti-skyrmions \cite{roadmap}.
-This expanded skyrmion zoo provides a useful platform for studying fundamental sciences, other than potential applications in information technology.
-With the new discovery of stripe skyrmions, one can study the interplay of topology, shape, spin and charge.
-One can also study how skyrmions in various forms affect electron transport if a precise control of condensed skyrmions is possible.
-Creation and control of stripe skyrmions in long-term searching \cite{roadmap} nematic and smectic phases with pre-designed elongation and orientation are the main theme of current study.
+Skyrmions were observed in systems involving Dzyaloshinskii–Moriya interaction (DMI) \cite{Yu2010,Muhlbauer2009,Heinze,Romming2013, Kezsmarki2015,Nayak2017} or geometric frustration \cite{Okubo,Leonov, Kurumaji2019}.
+Skyrmions are commonly believed to disk-like objects, and three families of circular skyrmions have been identified, namely spiral (Bloch type) skyrmions, hedgehog (N\'{e}el type) skyrmions, and anti-skyrmions \cite{roadmap,Yu2010,Kezsmarki2015,Nayak2017}.
+Recently, it is shown that irregular stripes and maze structures are also skyrmions with topological skyrmion number 1 \cite{stripe-skm}.
+With this expanded zoo, skyrmions provide a useful platform for studying fundamental sciences, other than potential applications in information technology.
+For example, one can study the interplay of topology, shape, spin and charge.
+One can ask how topologically non-trivial textures in various forms affect electron transport if a precise control of condensed skyrmion states is possible?
+Creation and control of topologically non-trivial stripes in long-term searching \cite{roadmap} nematic and smectic phases with pre-designed elongation and orientation are the main theme of current study.